Keith Byron Kirk: National Tours, Broadway, and Recordings

 Kirk's career as a singer led him to the 1st National Tour of Cameron Macintosh's Miss Saigon in the role of John.
 He was awarded a Joseph Jefferson Award for his performance as Supporting Actor in a Musical.
 His success on the road led him to both the Los Angeles production and the Broadway production in the same role.
 His performance captured the attention of Sir Trevor Nunn, who invited Kirk to London to explore Nunn's adaptation of Gershwin’s Porgy and Bess.
 Hal Prince personally invited Kirk to play Che Guevara in Prince's final tour of Evita.
 Kirk later took on the roles of Grady and Mister in the Los Angeles and Chicago productions of The Color Purple, as well as the 1st National tour.
-Additional Broadway credits include A New Brain, Elegies, King David, The Civil War, and The Piano Lesson.
-Kirk can be heard on the original cast recording A New Brain, the OBC recording of Elegies and on Georgia Stitt’s album This Ordinary Thursday.
+Additional credits include A New Brain, Elegies, King David, The Civil War, and The Piano Lesson.
+Kirk can be heard on the original cast recordings of A New Brain and Elegies, both written by William Finn, as well as Georgia Stitt’s album This Ordinary Thursday.
 Kirk has been seen in concerts and productions across the country in venues like the Ahmanson Theatre, Lincoln Center, and the Kennedy Center for the Performing Arts.